Pahinithi/MNIST-Digit-Classification-with-Neural-Network-Deep-Learning/README.md

-Here's a detailed README template you can use for your digit prediction Flask application:

----

-# Digit Prediction Web Application
+# Digit Prediction with Neural Network Deep Learning

 This project is a web application that allows users to upload an image of a handwritten digit and predict the digit using a trained neural network model.
 The application is built using Flask and TensorFlow.